sirusdas/gtasks-terminal/README.md

-# Google Tasks CLI Application
+# Google Tasks CLI - Project Planning Suite

-A command-line interface for managing Google Tasks with advanced synchronization capabilities and performance optimizations.

-This repository contains comprehensive planning documents for the development of a powerful Google Tasks CLI application with optimized performance for bulk operations.
+This repository contains comprehensive planning documents for the development of a powerful Google Tasks CLI application.

-## Features

-- Add, list, complete, and manage tasks from the command line
-- Synchronize tasks with Google Tasks
-- Advanced synchronization with conflict resolution
-- Multi-account support
-- SQLite and JSON storage backends
-- **Optimized performance with temporary database approach for bulk operations**
-- Interactive mode for efficient task management
-- Task search functionality
-- Task prioritization
-- Due date management

 ## Documents Overview